 - If you choose to explore your data further, you can click on a number within the table to drill-down into the raw or qualified lead counts to see the specific leads that were attributed to a source of your choice.
-Note: You must have the Marketing Analytics plan to drill-down into your report.
-Use our help article to see or change your pricing.
+Note:

 - This report is automatically saved after it's been created.

 Get Keyword and Session Data

 In order to get granular data for this report, it's best to use a website pool for your online lead tracking and add tracking templates to your ad networks.
 Google Ads automatically applies tracking templates.
 If you're using Microsoft Advertising and Facebook Ads, use the articles below to add tracking templates for better lead reporting.

 You can print or export your report to an Excel file.

 - Select Export directly beneath and to the right of the main report graph.
 Choose a file type to download the report with all current filters applied.